 Why mileage matters when it comes to car insurance

 The more you drive, the higher your chance of getting into an accident.
-That’s why car insurance companies ask you about your annual mileage when you apply for coverage — if you drive far more than the average driver in your area, you may be more of a risk to insure, which means you may see higher rates.
+That’s why companies ask you about your annual mileage when you apply for car insurance — if you drive far more than the average driver in your area, you may be more of a risk to insure, which means you may see higher rates.